 htop -p 1234,5678,91011

 Replace the numbers with actual PIDs you want to monitor.
-As a result, htop narrows the display to only those processes, which is useful when debugging specific applications.
+This narrows the display to only those processes, which is useful when debugging specific applications.

 Adjust Update Frequency